Subscribe

 Talent Shortage in the Blockchain and Crypto Industry

-It is no surprise, there is a growing shortage of effective talent with the crypto industry.
+It is no surprise that there is a growing shortage of effective talent with the crypto industry.
 With more companies using cryptocurrency, the need for businesses to adapt grows equally as strong.

-Blockchain roles often do come with typically higher salaries, compared to any other sector in technology.
-Specifically, there is a high demand for object-oriented programming, legal, compliance, marketing, sales and recruiting with experience in ledger economics with the knowledge of cryptography and DeFi. suggested by Korea IT Times.
+Blockchain roles often command higher salaries compared to other technology sectors.
+There is particularly high demand for skills in object-oriented programming, legal compliance, marketing, sales, and recruiting, especially those with experience in ledger economics, cryptography, and DeFi, as suggested by Korea IT Times.

 September 5, 2022